GigaSpaces-ProfessionalServices/gs-core-dev-training/lab24-dynamic-filter-example/README.md

 While running the same with the hint, no protective warning is logged as conditions are implicitly added.
 If model is changed so routing of StudentCourses and Courses is courseId as in model2 and condition for studentId is explicitly added in StudentCourses results are much better than the ones we get without hint in jdbcquery.
+Please also note that since plan is cached second execution will be better than first one, an usualy runing services same partterns of queries repeat themselves